 On top of sending unwanted emails to an expensive third-party list, having your own customer list will save on advertising costs.
 If you have your own (free) list to market to, you won’t be forced to pay for advertising online, or in your local offline community.

-How Can Restaurant Customer Databases Help When Times Are Tough?
+How Can a Restaurant Customer Database Help When Times Are Tough?

 As discussed above, having your own database of customers can save on costs.
 Likewise, it can also become a powerful security blanket during tough times.